Host a Breeding Dog

 Orientation Session and Learn More

-Orientation sessions for people interested in hosting a breeding dog and would like to learn more before hosting are held on Leader Dog's campus.
+We offer orientation sessions for people interested in hosting a breeding dog who would like to learn more before hosting.

 Leader Dog provides veterinary care, as well as heartworm and flea preventative treatments.
 The host family is responsible for all costs related to routine care, feeding and transporting the dog to our campus in Rochester Hills, Michigan.
 Families hosting a female dog are also responsible for the care and whelping of puppies for the first seven weeks of life.

 Obedience Training and Other Support